antmicro/renode-systemc-examples/README.md

 └── my_example.robot         Robot Framework file with test logic
 ```

+### `tests` directory

+Contains tests for specific scenarios, including regression tests.
+They are not very illustrative and less interesting to users looking for reference.
+Other than that, the structure is identical to that of `examples`.

 ## Running the examples

 To run `my_example` from the repository root, use: